BP, Eni in talks to merge Angolan oil and gas businesses

 The two companies have signed a non-binding memorandum of understanding and are in discussions on a joint venture that will include their liquefied natural gas (LNG) facilities, they said in a statement.

+"We see the combined Angola asset JV position providing for improved capital allocation, cost synergies, business efficiencies and an enhanced focus on value over volume," Santander analyst Jason Kenney said in a note.

+Reuters reported last month that Eni was considering spinning off oil and gas operations in West Africa and the Middle East into new joint ventures to help reduce debt and fund its shift to low-carbon energy.
+The report said Eni had held discussions with BP.

-Oil and gas production from both portfolios would reach around 200,000 barrels of oil equivalent per day, BP said in a statement.
+Oil and gas production from both Angolan portfolios would reach around 200,000 barrels of oil equivalent per day, BP and Eni said in a statement.

-The new company would be expected to generate significant synergies, create more efficient operations and increase investment and growth in the basin, the statement said.

 ((ron.bousso@thomsonreuters.com; +44 (0) 2075422161; Reuters Messaging: ron.bousso.reuters.com@reuters.net))